-Yin yoga consists of a series of long-held, passive floor poses that mainly work the lower part of the body – the hips, pelvis, inner thighs, lower spine - and using the breath to ease the body further into the pose.
+Yin yoga consists of a series of long-held, passive floor poses and breath to ease the body further into the pose.
 Poses are held for longer periods of time (up to 5 minutes) to target deep tissue relaxation.
 Postures are frequently supported by props to allow you to release and relax.
+Long holds are beneficial to promote flexibility.
 Yin is very meditative and can be a perfect complement to a more active lifestyle.
 For an article about all the benefits of Yin Yoga, go HERE.

 ACTIVE classes combine strengthening movement and yoga fundamentals into gentle flows.
 Classes end with deeper stretching and relaxation.
 Appropriate for beginners, but participants should feel comfortable getting on and off floor without difficulty and being on hands and knees.

 Designed for mid-life and older adults who may enjoy or benefit from more movement in a flow pattern.
 Seated chair poses, then standing poses, followed by deeper stretches on the floor or in a chair (alternatives provided as needed).

 Combine strengthening movement, joint mobility work, balance, and yoga fundamentals into gentle flows.
 Classes end with deeper stretching and relaxation.
 Options to challenge participants at their individual level are offered.
 Students should feel comfortable getting on and off the floor.
 Beginners welcome.